impillar/AVScale/README.md

  + ./unsign.csv:		"ORI_APP", "UNSIGN" are the original apps and unsigned apps

-The code is for our paper <<Measuring and Explaining the Effects of Android App Transformations in Online Malware Detection>>.
-Please cite the following paper:
+<H2>The code is for our paper ``Measuring and Explaining the Effects of Android App Transformations in Online Malware Detection''.
+Please cite the following paper:</H2>

  <code>
  @inproceedings{meng-internetware25-avscale,